-21. General CROFT asked the Home Secretary whether his attention has been called to a peace demonstration to be held in Hyde Park on the 14th July; whether Women's International League is taking part; if so, whether he is aware that this society advises women to abstain from war work and from giving any sort of material, intellectual, or moral support whatever to the War; and whether he will take action to end such action?
+21. General CROFT asked the Home Secretary whether his attention has been called to a peace demonstration to be held in Hyde Park on the 14th July; whether the Women's International League is taking part; if so, whether he is aware that this society advises women to abstain from war work and from giving any sort of material, intellectual, or moral support whatever to the War; and whether he will take action to end such action?

-Sir G. CAVE: I understand that the 14th July, the date fixed for this pacifist kept as the French National Fête Day, and that a demonstration of sympathy with the French nation, supported by the Alsace-Lorraine League, is being held in Hyde Park on the same day. regard to these facts and to the certainty that the demonstration in honour of the French nation will draw large crowds of soldiers and others to the park, I am advised by the police authorities that the holding of a peace demonstration on the same day and in the same place is likely to give rise to grave disorder and to cause undue demands to be made on the police.
+Sir G. CAVE: I understand that the 14th July, the date fixed for this pacifist demonstration in Hyde Park, is being I not aware that there are in Ireland every kept as the French National Fête Day, and that a demonstration of sympathy with the French nation, supported by the Alsace-Lorraine League, is being held in Hyde Park on the same day.
+Having regard to these facts and to the certainty that the demonstration in honour of the French nation will draw large crowds of soldiers and others to the park.
+I am advised by the police authorities that the holding of a peace demonstration on the same day and in the same place is likely to give rise to grave disorder and to cause undue demands to be made on the police.
 I have accordingly decided, in the interest of public order, to prohibit the pacifist demonstration.
 Having regard to this decision, the other parts of these questions do not appear to arise.